This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 Step 5 — Reestablish Your Own Energy

 Releasing what does not belong to you creates space.
 That space needs to be filled — not with the residue of the next interaction but with your own energy.
-This reestablishment step anchors you back in your own natural state before you move on.
+This reestablishment step is what completes the process of cleansing your energy and anchors you back in your own natural state before you move on.

 Spend two to three minutes doing something that is genuinely yours — that reflects your own preferences, your own pleasure, your own sense of ease.
-This could be making a drink you enjoy, stepping outside and noticing something in the environment that appeals to you, putting on a piece of music that feels like yours, or simply sitting quietly and noticing what your own natural emotional tone feels like when nothing external is pressing on it.
+Making a drink you enjoy.
+Stepping outside and noticing something in the environment that appeals to you.
+Putting on a piece of music that feels like yours.
+Or simply sitting quietly and noticing what your own natural inner tone feels like when nothing external is pressing on it.

-The goal is simply to remind your system what your own energy feels like — to reestablish that baseline so clearly that any future residue from other interactions will be immediately recognizable as different from it.
+The goal is to remind your inner state what your own energy feels like — to reestablish that baseline so clearly that any future residue from other interactions will be immediately recognizable as different from it.

 Building a Post-Interaction Clearing Habit

-The practices above are most effective when they become a consistent habit rather than an occasional intervention.
-If you regularly interact with people or environments that drain your energy building a brief clearing practice into your daily rhythm prevents accumulation.
+The practices above work most effectively when they become a consistent habit rather than an occasional intervention.
+If you regularly interact with people or environments that drain your energy building a brief clearing practice into your daily rhythm prevents accumulation and makes it significantly easier to cleanse your energy each time.

 Frequently Asked Questions